 Denison University was founded in Granville, Ohio in 1831, which makes it the state’s second-oldest liberal arts college.
 As a private school, Denison offers a number of undergraduate majors, while also offering students the opportunity to create their own.
 Technology-minded applicants in search of a liberal arts education will also be happy to know that Denison is one of the few liberal arts schools to offer a major in data analytics.
 Denison is ranked among Forbes’s 100 best universities in the nation, while U.S. News & World Report and Washington Monthly both include Denison on their lists of the country’s best liberal arts colleges.

 Drury University is another liberal arts college to rank amongst the best in the Midwest.
 At this well-respected private school, students have more than 50 undergraduate degree programs to choose from.
-Additionally, there are pre-professional programs in education, business administration, and even architecture.
+Additionally, there are professional programs in education, business administration, and even architecture that prepare students to enter directly into the workforce of their chosen career upon graduation.
 In addition to the many “best of” lists which include Drury, the university has also been named on the Policy Center’s “13 Institutions of Excellence.”
 In Time’s “Best Liberal Arts Schools in the Nation,” Drury was runner up.

 Since Hillsdale College’s founding in 1844, it has been widely respected as one of the best liberal arts schools in the United States.
 Students come from all over the world to attend Hillsdale, many of whom are no doubt drawn to the college’s rigorous classical curriculum.
 At Hillsdale, all students are required to take courses on the Constitution, western civilization, and great literature, regardless of their intended major.